Backporting patches

 • Maintainers backport changes from a development branch to release branches.

 For Linux datapath code, the primary development branch is in the net-next tree as described in the section below, and patch discussion occurs on the netdev mailing list.
-Patches are first applied to the upstream branch by the networking maintainer, then the contributor backports the patch to the Open vSwitch master development branch.
+Patches are first applied to the upstream branch by the networking maintainers, then the contributor backports the patch to an Open vSwitch branch.
 Patches in this category may include features which have been applied upstream, or bugfixes to the Open vSwitch datapath code.
-For bugfixes, the patches subsequently follow the regular Open vSwitch process as described above to reach older branches.

 Changes to userspace components

-Patches which are fixing bugs should be considered for backporting from master to release branches.
-Open vSwitch contributors submit their patches targeted to the master branch, using the Fixes tag described in Submitting Patches.
-The maintainer first applies the patch to master, then backports the patch to each older affected tree, as far back as it goes or at least to all currently supported branches.
+Patches which are fixing bugs should be considered for backporting from main to release branches.
+Open vSwitch contributors submit their patches targeted to the main branch, using the Fixes tag described in Submitting Patches.
+The maintainer first applies the patch to main, then backports the patch to each older affected tree, as far back as it goes or at least to all currently supported branches.
 This is usually each branch back to the oldest maintained LTS release branch or the last 4 release branches if the oldest LTS is newer.

 $ git format-patch HEAD --subject-prefix="PATCH branch-2.7"